ClickCease

 Weekly chapels and worship coupled with daily prayers and devotions contribute to Westminster's mission to prepare students to serve as ambassadors for Christ.
 Westminster's faculty, staff and administrators are fully committed to supporting students and families in their faith by providing an excellent, reformed Christian education.

 John Bishop, Westminster's director of spiritual formation, oversees the development of elementary, middle and high school chapels where a wide-range of faculty and staff, students, and guests provide worship and bring age-appropriate Bible messages.
-Read the blog below to learn how this year's theme verse, Psalm 1:3, influences the weekly messages.
-High school students also kick-off every school year with a week-long spiritual retreat that takes place in the beautiful mountains of Jasper, Georgia known as Warrior Week.
+Read the blog below to learn how this year's theme verse, Jeremiah 17:7, influences the weekly messages.
+High school students also kick-off every school year with a week-long spiritual retreat that takes place in the mountains of Jasper, Georgia known as Warrior Week.
+Middle school students also enjoy GR8 Escape, a three-day spiritual retreat that takes place during the first few weeks of the school year.

 Elementary school chapels embody Westminster's mission of "preparing hearts."
 Students are encouraged to serve their communities through "noisy offerings" and hands-on advocacy.
 The theme verse comes to life through the book, "Wandering Through WorldWonder," chapel mascot, engaging skits, and lively worship.